4ms/metamodule/simulator/README.md

 The audio should be the same as in hardware (though, your sound card might be AC-coupled, vs. the hardware is DC-coupled).

+For information on building this firmware simulator, please see [Setup.md](./Setup.md).

 ### Keyboard Control

 The simulator simulates the hardware's rotary encoder, button, knobs, and jacks